kilian-group/phantom-wiki/README.md

 huggingface-cli download MODEL_REPO_ID
 ```

-- The models and their configs are downloaded directly from HuggingFace and almost all models on HF are fair game (see also: https://docs.vllm.ai/en/stable/models/supported_models.html#supported-models)
+The models and their configs are downloaded directly from HuggingFace and almost all models on HF are fair game (see also: https://docs.vllm.ai/en/stable/models/supported_models.html#supported-models)
-- Total number of attention heads must be divisible by tensor parallel size
-- See minimum GPU requirements for [small](eval/zeroshot_S.sh), [medium](eval/zeroshot_M.sh), and [large](eval/zeroshot_L.sh) models at the top of each eval inference script
-- Running the same code on the same GPU indeed gives perfectly reproducible outputs, but running the same code on different GPUs (e.g., 3090 vs A6000) doesn't necessarily lead to the same results (see: https://github.com/albertgong1/phantom-wiki/pull/79#issuecomment-2559001925).

 </details>